tonydelanuez/Juxtaposition-Generator/README.md

 ## Installation

-Download the package as a zip or clone, then run the npm install
+Download the package as a zip or clone, then install the requirements.

-* 'npm install'

-If you don't have npm and/or node, follow the directions [here](https://docs.npmjs.com/getting-started/installing-node).
+* `pip install -r requirements.txt`

 ## Usage

-Once node and npm are installed along with the dependencies covered in the step above, run:
+Once all the dependencies are installed run in another terminal:

+* `sudo mongod`

+This starts the mongoDB server.

+Finally, start the app with:

-* 'node app.js'
+* `python app.py`

-Then point your browser to [localhost port 3456](http://localhost:3456) and the app should be working.
+Then point your browser to [localhost port 5000](http://localhost:5000) and the app should be working.
 Initial startup is slow due to the python web scraping.

 ## Contributing